 My flea market sifter screen with botanical prints and magnets fills in the gap nicely on the side.

-I am so pleased with the whole look and hope you enjoy it too.
+I am so happy with the whole look and hope you enjoy it too.
 You don’t have to break the bank to create your style.
 Just get thrifty with it!

-You can find this clock available in my shop if you’re not into DIY.
-If you love this clock idea, then you’ll also love this faux clock face table my youngest son and I did here from some trashure.
+In addition, if you love this clock idea, then you’ll also love this faux clock face table my youngest son and I did here from some trashure.

 Next week is Trash to Treasure time and I will be giving this cedar chest new life.
 It was left for dead in the trash and is one of the grossest pieces I’ve had yet.
 So, do you think I can do it?
 Come see HERE!